diegoot/mortgage-fe/README.md

 - Improve out of the box dark mode contrasts (buttons look a bit weird to me)
 - Improve [limitations](https://github.com/mui/material-ui/issues/36264) for input type number, this prevented me to provided the desired user experience that I was looking for
 - Improve tests by properly mocking redux store
+- Add environment file to manage endpoints in different environments